pedro miguel interview

 What type of diet do you follow?

-I try to eat “clean” all year round, even in the off-season, I'm not one to eat sweets or indulge in a lot of excesses, but if on some occasion I feel like something outside of the diet I also have no problems as I have a very fast metabolism and can give myself that “luxury”.
+I try to eat “clean” all year round, even in the off-season.
+I don’t eat sweets or indulge in too much, but if I ever feel like eating something outside of my diet, I don’t have any problems since I have a very fast metabolism and can afford that “luxury”.

-Already in the preparation or pre-competition phase, I do several variations of high-carb days, low-carb days and zero-carb days, the rotation of days and quantities are adjusted taking into account changes in the body and once a week I do a “ cheat-meal” if you feel the need.
+During the preparation or pre-competition phase, I do several variations of high-carb days, low-carb days and zero-carb days.
+The rotation of days and quantities are adjusted taking into account changes in the body and once a week I do a “cheat meal” if I feel the need.

 Diet example